FROM THE STARS AND STRIPES ARCHIVES

 A fire base is a cocked mace of crushing firepower — a compact but powerful concentration of artillery that can throw a heavy package of steel-jacketed explosive in any direction.
 Below the Kentuckians, a battery of large and deafening 175mm howitzers were making life uncomfortable and perhaps very short for crouching enemy in the A Shau Valley.
 The smaller guns of the National Guard outfit were spidered in all directions, at the low-lying cowl of thickly-forested mountains around the fire base.

 The youngsters from Carrollton had nothing to do; they had not fired since the previous afternoon, when the forward observer saw some figures moving through a nearby treeline.
 He instantly decided they were not friends oi his.
-Lie called back and the artillerymen piled into the hot, narrow, turret-like housing of the gun.
-For 45 minutes they mechanically hoisted rounds into a yawning breech, then braced and winced as the barrage went out with a loud, heavy slap.
+He called back and the artillerymen piled into the hot, narrow, turret-like housing of the gun.
+For 45 minutes they mechanically hoisted rounds into a yawning breech, then braced and winced as the barrage went out with a loud, heavy sign slam.
 A treeline ahead was smothered in a leave of dust and flame.
-They fired 150 times — hard, shirts-off, ear-battering work.
+They fired 150 tines — hard, shirts-off, ear-battering work.

 A stuck of canvas-covered ammunition crates became a table for an outdoor hearts game, and a portable photograph that had traveled 13,500 miles played Hank Williams.
 They wrote letters and read pocket novels.
 They talked of the other world they had known.